Epidemiology of chikungunya: 2006: India

 In Bangalore, the state capital of Karnataka (India), there seemed to be an outbreak of chikungunya in May 2006 with arthralgia/arthritis and rashes.
 As well as in the neighbouring state of Andhra Pradesh.
 In the 3rd week of May 2006 the outbreak of chikungunya in North Karnataka was severe.
 All the North Karnataka districts specially Gulbarga, Koppal, Bellary, Gadag, Dharwad were affected.
 The people of this region are hence requested to be alert.
 Stagnation of water which provides fertile breeding grounds for the vector (Aedes aegypti) should be avoided.
-The latest outbreak is in Tamil Nadu, India - 20,000 cases have been reported in June 2006.
+The latest outbreak is in Tamil Nadu, India – 20,000 cases have been reported in June 2006.
 Earlier it was found spreading mostly in the outskirts of Bangalore, but now it has started spreading in the city also (Updated 30/06/2006).
 More than 300,000 people are affected in Karnataka as of July 2006.

 Reported on 29/06/2006, Chennai—fresh cases of this disease has been reported in local hospitals.
 A heavy effect has been reflected in south TN districts like Kanyakumari and Tirunelveli.
 Residents of Chennai are warned against the painful disease.

 June 2006—Andaman Islands (India) chikungunya cases had been registered virtually for the first time in the month of June 2006.
 In the beginning of the September cases have gone as much as in thousands.
 As reported in a local news magazine it has taken the state of epidemic in Andamans.
 Health authorities are doing their best to handle the situation.
 Relapsed cases have been noticed with severe pain and swelling in the lower limbs, vomiting and general weakness.

 As of July 2006, nearly 50,000 people were affected in Salem, Tamil Nadu.

 As of August 2006, nearly 100,000 people were infected in Tamil Nadu.
 Chennai, capital of Tamil Nadu is one of the worst affected.

-On 24 August 2006, The Hindu newspaper reported that the Indian states of Tamil Nadu, Karnataka, Andhra Pradesh, Maharashtra, Madhya Pradesh, Gujarat and Kerala had reported 1.1 million (11 lakh) cases.
+On 24 August 2006, The Hindu newspaper reported that the Indian states of Tamil Nadu, Karnataka, Andhra Pradesh, Maharashtra, Madhya Pradesh, Gujarat and Kerala had reported 1.1 million (1.1 million) cases.
 The government's claim of no deaths is questioned.